liguowang/cpgtools/README.md

 **Basal regulatory domain** is a user-defined genomic region around the TSS (transcription start site).
 By default, from TSS upstream 5kb to TSS downstream 1Kb is considered as the gene's *basal regulatory domain*.
-When defining a gene's *basal regulatory domain*, the other nearby genes will be ignored (which means different genes' *basal regulatory domains* can be overlapped.)
+When defining a gene's *basal regulatory domain*, the other nearby genes will be ignored (which means different genes' *basal regulatory domain* can be overlapped.)

-**Extended regulatory domain** is a genomic region that is further extended (from *basal regulatory domains* ) in both directions to the nearest gene's basal regulatory domain but no more than the maximum extension (specified by '-e', default = 1000 kb) in one direction.
+**Extended regulatory domain** is a genomic region that is further extended (from *basal regulatory domain* ) in both directions to the nearest gene's basal regulatory domain but no more than the maximum extension (specified by '-e', default = 1000 kb) in one direction.

 *Basal regulatory domain* and *Extended regulatory domain* are illustrated below